-A great Market Morning again at the rear of the Church Monday the 15th.
-The word is out about the fresh produce and the variety on offer, so school age children run by Patti Foster.
+The special event on that day was a 'Clay Workshop' for Primary school age children run by Patti Foster.
 We gathered on the southeast verandah of the Uniting Church and thankfully it was a perfect day with just a little breeze.
 Thanks to the 2 volunteers on the day Sandra Williams and Ros Oxley who were invaluable.
 8 young ones kept us very busy with their imagination & own ideas following a demonstration by me.
 Always some difficulties understanding the variable needs of clay.
 Creating... drying slowing...followed by kiln firing.
 Every stage has its needs.
 I expect this should be completed around mid to late February.